01-edu/public/subjects/devops/crud-master/README.md

 ##### Testing the Inventory API

-In order to test the correctness of your API you should use Postman (TODO add a link?).
+In order to test the correctness of your API you should use Postman.
 You could create one or more tests for every endpoint and then export the configuration so you will be able to reproduce the tests on different machines easily.

 #### API 2: Billing